Is it Autism Friendly?

 Signs of Safety and Welcome - Score 0 out of 1

 When Autistic travellers or their parents/carers are deciding if an environment is going to be welcoming or not, we typically look for signs of safety such as an Accessibility tab on a website (with information about accessibility for people with hidden disabilities), or evidence they are signed up to the Sunflowers Hidden Disability program.
 These signs show that on organisation has considered and sought to accommodate our needs.
 When reviewing Disney’s Aulani Resort’s website there was no indication that they have signed up to the Sunflower’s program, and there was only information about physical disability on the website.
 There was also no signage on site at the property to indicate an association with Sunflower’s.
-Additionally, I checked the information about the kids’ club to see if there was anything about accommodations for Autistic or Neurodivergent children - but nothing in this area either.
+Additionally, I checked the information about the kids’ club to see if there was anything about accommodations for Autistic or Neurodivergent children - but there was nothing in this area either.

 Pre-Planning Information - Score 2 out of 2